 Design Evolution of the Bellyak: Part One

 Mainly because I wanted better boats for Callan and I, and I was going to quickly use up my existing kayaks (of which I paid for every one), I needed to figure out how to make multiple bellyaks out of one kayak.
 I had a vision of using the kayak as a mold and filling it with expandable foam.
 I would then create a plug that I could shape to work on the ‘body to boat’ interface and then I could fiberglass the foam in epoxy and glass, making a paddleable prototype.
 I called it “moderately rapid prototyping” or “why Adam has a huge stack of kayaks cut in half.”
-How did I learn how to do this?
-Via the internet of course.
-Surfer Steve and his super informative blog about how to build your own surfboard helped me get started.
+I taught myself how to do this via the internet, my dad and my uncle Allen Stancil.
+(Surfer Steve has a great blog about how to build your own surfboard)

 The Phat had a displacement hull which meant it had very little secondary stability as it tended to ‘roll’ without a break.
 This was not an ideal user experience as it tended to dump people right off.
 Secondary stability was going to be a key element for whitewater prone paddling.
 The extra bow volume was confidence inspiring, as it resurfaced very easily and stayed on top of the water.

 First version of toe braces, didn’t get paddled much, didn’t measure/account for 80% of bodyweight being in the front of the boat.
 Toe braces provided nice body to boat contact boat but limited the ability to hang off the back of the bellyak and ‘blast’ holes.